Contextflo Blog

 The problem

-Getting these answers today means switching between store admins, exporting CSVs, and building comparison spreadsheets.
-That takes hours every week and the data is stale by the time you finish.
+Answering those today means switching between store admins, exporting CSVs, and building a comparison sheet.
+It takes hours, and by the time it is built the numbers have moved.

 The setup